 Barrington is a somewhat small borough located in the state of New Jersey.
 With a population of 6,817 people and two constituent neighborhoods, Barrington is the 271st largest community in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Barrington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Barrington is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Barrington who work in office and administrative support (17.14%), management occupations (12.27%), and teaching (9.48%).
+Unlike some boroughs, Barrington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Barrington are a mix of both white- and blue-collar jobs.
+Overall, Barrington is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Barrington who work in office and administrative support (14.37%), management occupations (13.84%), and teaching (9.11%).

-The overall education level of Barrington is somewhat higher than in the average US city of 21.84%: 27.82% of adults 25 and older in the borough have at least a bachelor's degree.
+In terms of college education, Barrington is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.95% of adults 25 and older in the borough have at least a bachelor's degree.

 The people who call Barrington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barrington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Barrington include Italian, German, English, and Polish.

 The most common language spoken in Barrington is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.